Chobble Tickets

 Embedding

 Already have a website?
 Embed booking forms into it using the provided embed script or iframe code.
-You configure which domains are allowed to embed your forms in the settings.
+You configure which domains are allowed to embed your forms via CSP frame-ancestors in the settings.

 CSVs & webhooks

 You can download your full attendee list as a CSV file whenever you like, with filters for date and check-in status.
-Set up a webhook to trigger any type of web event when people register - useful for email notifications, Slack messages, or updating a spreadsheet.
+Set up a webhook (per-event or global) to trigger any type of web event when people register - useful for email notifications, Slack messages, or updating a spreadsheet.
+Multi-event bookings are consolidated into a single webhook call.

 Email confirmations